 Close-up of the settings.

-To assess water repellence, mix 9 milliliters of water with 1 milliliter of blue dye in a 10-milliliter measuring cylinder [1] and stir thoroughly using a spoon [2].
+To assess water repellence, mix 9 milliliters of water with 1 milliliter of blue dye in a 20-milliliter erlenmeyer [1] and mix [2].

-Talent pouring 9 milliliters of water and 1 milliliter of blue dye into a 10 milliliter measuring cylinder.
+Talent pipetting 9 milliliters of demi water with a graduated 10 ml pipette and 1 milliliter of blue dye with a 1 ml micropipette into a 20 milliliter erlenmeyer.
+Whisk.
+Different close-ups of measures (9 ml and 1 ml and whisking).

 Talent mixing the solution with a spoon.